MethanePowered/MethaneKit/Apps/01-HelloTriangle/README.md

 uses shader reflection to automatically identify argument types and offset sizes to build underlying DirectX, Metal or Vulkan layout description.
-Render target color formats are also required for program creation, these formats are taken from `RenderPattern` object provided by the base class `Graphics::App` and describing general configuration of color/depth/stencil attachments used for final drawing to window on screen. `RenderState::Settings` requires a pointer to `RenderPattern` object and also contains settings of rasterizer, depth, stencil, blending states which are left with default values for simplicity of this tutorial.
+Render target color formats are also required for program creation, these formats are taken from `RenderPattern` object provided by the base class `Graphics::App` and describing general configuration of color/depth/stencil attachments used for final drawing to window on screen. `IRenderState::Settings` requires a pointer to `RenderPattern` object and also contains settings of rasterizer, depth, stencil, blending states which are left with default values for simplicity of this tutorial.